It all starts in the kitchen

 - Keep mixture about as moist as a wrung-out sponge

-- Mix often – the more you mix, the quicker the compost!
+- Mix in green material, cover with brown material, keep moist, and repeat – the more you mix, the quicker the compost!

-When your compost is finished, it will be very dark and crumbly with a distinctive earthy smell.
+When your compost is finished, it will be very dark and crumbly with an earthy smell.
 Use it on flower beds, houseplants and starter boxes, vegetable gardens, around trees or shrubs and as a lawn dressing when sifted.